 Milk – 1/2 cup (Room Temperature)

 A pinch of Salt

-- Dry mixture: Shift whole wheat flour, baking powder, baking soda or Eno, custard powder, salt.
+- Dry mixture: Shift whole wheat flour, baking powder, baking soda, custard powder, salt.
 Keep it aside.

 - Wet mixture: In a grinder add malai, sugar, milk and mix until smooth.